And you’re here. There is a fire in your belly to make a difference. I feel it too. I want to help that fire burn bigger and brighter.

 I am an active-duty Airman in the US Air Force, where I serve as a safety professional (1S0XX) at the Air Force Safety Center in Albuquerque, New Mexico.
 The Air Force has 741 active-duty, guard and reserve Safety specialists in uniform.
 I’m proud to be a part of this truly amazing group of safety professionals.

 I am passionate (with purpose) about service to the profession and currently sit on the Board of Certified Safety Professionals as a Director.
-In addition, I serve as a National Safety Council Delegate for the Young Professionals Division.
+In addition, I had the honor of serving as a National Safety Council Delegate for the Young Professionals Division from 2015-2017.

 I entered the field of safety in 2004 and held various safety management roles at military bases in Nebraska, Portugal, England, Kyrgyzstan, Afghanistan, Qatar, and Alaska.